ibrahimatay/ibrahimatay.github.io/index.md

 His leadership skills have been instrumental in guiding teams through complex projects, ensuring alignment with strategic objectives, and fostering a culture of innovation and continuous improvement.

-He is a specialist in domain-driven design, cloud-native technologies, integration, and microservices architecture.
+He specializes in domain-driven design, microservices, event-driven architectures, cloud-native technologies, and system integration.

 <!---
  He holds a Master's degree in Engineering Management from Sakarya University.
 In addition, he has obtained the following professional certifications.